Property $R_\infty$ for new classes of Artin groups: Some conjectures

 \section{Some conjectures}

-A careful analysis of known groups that have property $R_\infty$ and those that do not have it, reveals an interesting fact: all known finitely generated residually finite groups without property $R_\infty$ are solvable-by-finite.
-Fel'shtyn and Troitsky expressed this observation as the following optimistic conjecture~\cite{FelTro2}.
+A careful analysis of known groups that have property $R_\infty$ and those that do not have it, reveals an interesting pattern: all known finitely generated residually finite groups without property $R_\infty$ are solvable-by-finite.
+Fel'shtyn and Troitsky expressed this observation as the following conjecture~\cite{FelTro2} (see also~\cite[Problem~19.28]{KouNot}):

-\begin{conjR} A finitely generated residually finite group either has property $R_\infty$ or is solvable-by-finite. \end{conjR} Note that the conjunction `or' in this statement is not exclusive, since there are many groups known to have property $R_\infty$ while being solvable-by-finite.
-In a recent paper~\cite{Troit1} this conjecture was proved for all groups with finite upper (Pr\"ufer) rank.
+\begin{conjR} A finitely generated residually finite group either has property $R_\infty$ or is solvable-by-finite. \end{conjR} Note that the conjunction `or' in this statement is not exclusive, since there are many groups known to have property $R_\infty$ while being solvable-by-finite (e.g.\ the free nilpotent groups $N_{r,c}$ of rank $r$ and nilpotency class $c\ge2r$~\cite{DekGon1}).
+In a recent paper~\cite{Troit1} Conjecture (R) was proved for all groups with finite upper (Pr\"ufer) rank.

-Since solvable-by-finite groups are amenable, a weaker variant of Conjecture (R) above would be \begin{conjNA} A finitely generated residually finite non-amenable group has property $R_\infty$. \end{conjNA} It was first stated as a theorem in the preprint~\cite{FelTro1}, but according to Evgenij Troitsky~\cite{Troit2}, a mistake was found in the proof, and this statement is still a conjecture.
+Since solvable-by-finite groups are amenable, a weaker variant of Conjecture (R) would be \begin{conjNA} A finitely generated residually finite non-amenable group has property $R_\infty$. \end{conjNA} This statement appears as a theorem in the preprint~\cite{FelTro1}; however, Evgenij Troitsky has informed us that the proof contains a mistake, so we record it here as a conjecture.

 \frenchspacing